Funeral – Process, Music, Duration, Costs and Conduct Overview

 Duration of a Funeral – How Long Does It Last?

-How long does a funeral last?
+How long a funeral takes

 Costs of a Funeral

-Another frequent topic: What does a funeral cost?
+What a funeral costs

 Music at the Funeral